 "What the people who have had a head injury and read this should do is to exercise and eat right and take their medicines and take their aspirin and do meditation to reduce stress - reduce risk factors that are modifiable," he said.

-While this wide scale study is great, it does not prove brain injury-dementia link.
+While this wide scale study is great, it does not prove a link between brain injuries and dementia.
 There needs to be more definitive studies in order to get absolute results.

 "It's by far the largest" study of brain injury and dementia risk, she said.
 "It's never been looked at in veterans specifically."